jappe999/opengl-rendering-engine/README.md

 # OpenGL rendering engine

-A simple rendering engine using OpenGL and C++.
+A simple rendering engine built with C++ and OpenGL.

 # Building